jtdaugherty/brick/docs/guide.rst

 two important functions:

-- A *drawing function* that turns your application state into a specification of how your interface should look, and
+- A *drawing function* that turns your application state into a specification of how your interface should be drawn, and
 - An *event handler* that takes your application state and an input event and decides whether to change the state or quit the program.